 The R3 is the tallest high-rise at Les Lumières Pleyel and it is one of the prominent features of the site.
 Its suspended gardens are scattered around the different levels of the building and offer a continuity of the recreational areas which surround the building.
 The building is composed of two large vertical volumes.
 On the northern side, an assembly of shapes reflecting light makes up the first volume.
 On the southern side, the second volume is characterized by its translucid and transparent patterns.
 The green rooftops of the building offer a spectacular view of the site.

-The variations in the landscape of the central park area helps vary the spaces from intimate rooms to open spaces for gathering.
-Lifting the ground to create the slopes and bumps is also a strategy to deal with the pollution of the site – to cap the polluted soil below and add new soil to the park.
+The variations in the landscape of the Central Park area help vary the spaces from intimate rooms to open spaces for gathering.
+Lifting the ground to create slopes and bumps is also a strategy to deal with the site's pollution – to cap the polluted soil below and add new soil to the park.

 The architecture follows an overarching strategy of cultural exchange and green development, orchestrated by players such as Manifesto and Artelia.
-Cultural engineer, Manifesto, has accommodated for a wide range of cultural activities within Les Lumières Pleyel, such as of cinemas, concerts and cultural scenes.
-Artelia has introduced urban farming programs that accommodate for a modern and innovative post-carbon way of life.
-Hence, a variety of green spaces, suspended gardens and a large park central to Les Lumières Pleyel provide the area with spaces to breathe and recreate.
+Cultural engineer Manifesto has accommodated many cultural activities within Les Lumières Pleyel, such as cinemas, concerts, and cultural scenes.
+Artelia has introduced urban farming programs that accommodate a modern and innovative post-carbon way of life.
+Hence, various green spaces, suspended gardens and a large park central to Les Lumières Pleyel provide the area with spaces to breathe and recreate.

 Waves and light

 From the skyline of the high rises, which vary in height between 18 and 120 meters, to the dents and slopes of the central park, Les Lumières Pleyel is designed to imitate wave-like formations.
 The wave-like motions stretch from The Tour Pleyel in the North, over the railroad, and end up as landscape waves creating quiet pockets for occupation while directing and controlling the flow of people around them.